planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Use

 This catch-all Action covers miscellaneous feats, normally using a device, tool, or item.
 Pulling a sticky lever, forging a famous painting, starting an unfamiliar vehicle, fixing a car, picking a lock, etc. For trivial but Round-consuming Actions like reloading a weapon or pulling a lever, this is usually unchecked.
-Check MOTIVE vs. a fiat Difficulty, unless they have a better relevant CONCEPT.
-Let a failure stand - move the story along and retry only when something related to the attempt changes.
+When necessary, Check a suitable CONCEPT or the most relevant of MOTIVE, NATURE, or POISE vs. a fiat Difficulty.

+Longer projects like auto repairs or picking a complicated lock are not necessarily more difficult.
+These are better handled by requiring a certain amount of Edge before they are completed.
+Some tables like to keep track of this by making a progress bar or “clock.”
+It may take several Checks to build up enough Edge to complete the Use project.

-**Check:** MOTIVE vs. Difficulty
+**Check:** MOTIVE, NATURE or POISE vs. Difficulty

 {: .outcomes }

-> -   **Success:** Completes the task as intended.
+> -   **Success:** Completes the task as intended, may or may not be *complete*.
-> -   **Edge:** Quicker, better, with flair, add bonus features, etc.
+> -   **Edge:** fill in progress bar or clock for longer tasks.
-> -   **Failure:** The task is harder than it looks.
+> -   **Failure:** task fails and must be restarted from the beginning.
 > -   **Twists:** Delay (gonna need more time here!), break tools, attract
 >     unwanted attention, weird flaw, lower Resources., etc. \*

 A party may split a lengthy Use project into smaller ones with varying Difficulties.
 This allows for incremental progress and taking advantage of specialized assistants.
 Naturally, the more people in a cohesive team working on a project, the less time it will also take.

-Vehicle repairs face a Difficulty equal to their listed Speed, making it challenging to maintain high-tech fast machines in the field.
-Failure means the vehicle is scrap, success means it is at least salvageable for later attempts, and every Edge repairs it by clearing a point of damage penalty.
-A garage kitted out for that type of vehicle grants a bonus.
+---

 ## Scenery